 Once upon a time, every country had royal families.
 This was to develop a history with their country’s roots and to show the value of family and unity, especially in times of war.
 Over time, countries started to grow out of this “royal family” thing.
 Britain didn’t.

 The British Royal Family as we know it today as reigned the United Kingdom for over 1200 years and over 37 generators.
 In 1917, King George V made an order that the Royal family would change their surname from the German Saxe-Coburg-Gotha to Windsor.

-So now, the Under the throne of Queen Elizabeth II, the royal line of succession goes as follows: Queen Elizabeth II and her husband, Prince Philip, had two sons, Prince Charles and Prince Andrew.
-Since Charles is the oldest, we follow his line and his marriage (and divorce) with Princess Diana and their two sons, Prince William, and Prince Harry.
-Prince William, the oldest son, married Catherine the Duchess of Cambridge and had three kids, but the oldest Prince George will probably take the throne at some point.
-Prince Harry married Meghan Duchess of Sussex and they had a child, too, but they recently left the Royal Family and evidently, the Royal House in Windsor, and are thriving on their own in Canada.
+So now, Under the throne of Queen Elizabeth II, the royal line of succession goes as follows.
+Queen Elizabeth II and her husband, Prince Philip, had two sons, Prince Charles and Prince Andrew.
+Since Charles is the oldest, we follow his line.
+We also follow his marriage (and divorce) with Princess Diana and their two sons, Prince William, and Prince Harry.
+Prince William, the oldest son, married Catherine the Duchess of Cambridge and had three kids.
+However, the oldest Prince George will probably take the throne at some point.
+Prince Harry married Meghan Duchess of Sussex, and they had a child, too.
+However, they recently left the Royal Family and evidently, the Royal House in Windsor, and are thriving on their own in Canada.

 British Last Names

 Some British surnames are also variant spellings of Old French, German, Scottish, and Welsh surnames.